Rodents don’t seem like emotional animals.

 The first thing to understand is that no chinchilla will show you the kind of emotion you get from a dog.

 But it does not mean they don’t have any feelings at all.

 Keep reading to learn if chinchillas have emotions and how you can recognize any emotions they may have.
 This is more important that n you might think.,

-So, do chinchillas have emotions?
 Yes, chinchillas have emotions.
-Chinchillas can indicate and communicate with their owners when they feel happy, frustrated, and scared.
-Chinchillas may even get depressed with improper care or lack of social activity.
+They can indicate to us when they feel happy, frustrated, or scared.
+They may even get depressed with improper care or lack of social activity.